1coderookie/KobraGoNeoInsights/docs/troubleshooting.md

 - The printer is exposed to cold air and therefore the temperature drops rapidly.
 This might be caused by e.g. a window or door you opened.
 So make sure to prevent the printer being exposed to an area where (cold) air ventilates too much.
 Also use the printer in a room which isn't too cold in general.
 - The blue [silicone sock](hardware/printhead.md#silicone-sock) of the heater block came off (or isn't present because you took it off) and the part cooling fan blows at the heater block instead of blowing at the printed part.
 So make sure to add a silicone sock and adjust the airflow of the part cooling fan.
-- *The wires of the thermistor cable are broken (inside of the insulation) and they're losing contact due to movement that occurs.*
+- *Idividual strands of the thermistor wire are broken (inside of the insulation) and they're losing contact due to movement that occurs.*
-- The insulation of the thermistor cable is harmed and the blank wires of both cables are touching each other.
+- The insulation of the thermistor wire is harmed and the unprotected strands of both wires are touching each other.
-- The thermistor cable is completely broken or ripped off.
+- The thermistor wire is completely broken or ripped off.
 - The thermistor itself is faulty.
-- The plug of the thermistor cable at the mainboard somehow came off.
+- The plug of the thermistor wire at the mainboard somehow came off.
 - An electronic component of the mainboard is broken (e.g. due to a shortcut).

 If the error pops up while the printer is moving or printing, then it's most likely one of the first two things I mentioned above.
-It might also be the third point as a broken wire loses contact due to movements and therefore the resistance becomes bigger (if just a few wires of the cable are broken inside of the insulation) or the signal won't be transmitted anymore at all (if the wire is completely broken).
+It might also be the third point as a broken wire loses contact due to movements and therefore the resistance becomes bigger (if just a few strands of the wire are broken inside of the insulation) or the signal won't be transmitted anymore at all (if the wire is completely broken).
 If the error pops up right away when you turn on the printer, then it's most likely one of the other problems.

 The solution depends on the underlying problem of course.
-If you face a hardware issue of the thermistor part (like a partially or completely broken sensor cable or a faulty thermistor which you could determine by using a multimeter as well), just get yourself a new thermistor and replace the broken one.
+If you face a hardware issue of the thermistor part (like a partially or completely broken sensor wire or a faulty thermistor which you could determine by using a multimeter as well), just get yourself a new thermistor and replace the broken one.
 See the section ["Checking The Cartridge Heater And The Thermistor"](hardware/printhead.md#checking-the-cartridge-heater-and-the-thermistor) of the chapter "Printhead" for further instructions.

 If that doesn't solve the issue, I'd suppose to take a magnifying glass and inspect the SMD parts of the mainboard.
 You probably won't be able to spot a faulty part as not every defect will be visible, but it might happen that you'll spot a melted part like I did when I faced the "Err: MAXTEMP: E1" issue as the following picture shows. <br> ![Melted D4](assets/images/mainboard_melted-D4_web.jpg)